Ultra-processed food linked to early death

 Is there any useful advice?

-While the term ultra-processed food may be new, the health advice coming out of the study will be very familiar.
+While the term ultra-processed food may be new, the health advice will be very familiar: adopt a Mediterranean-style diet.

-Victoria Taylor, senior dietician at the British Heart Foundation, said: “We already recommend people adopt a Mediterranean-style diet, which also happens to include plenty of minimally or unprocessed foods, such as fruit, vegetables, fish, nuts and seeds, beans, lentils and wholegrains.
+Such a diet includes plenty of minimally or unprocessed foods, such as fruit, vegetables, fish, nuts and seeds, beans, lentils and wholegrains, said Victoria Taylor, senior dietician at the British Heart Foundation.

 “This, along with exercising regularly and not smoking, has been shown to be beneficial for lowering risk of heart and circulatory disease.”